Monday, 20 November 2023

 I read half of Richard Houghton's collection of fans’ memories of the Beatles (The Beatles – I was There).
 So you get people who were 16 in 1962 and went to the Cavern Club.
 The most perceptive memoir has a lot of detail and describes the frontmen as, one was a grammar school boy and one wasn't.
 He was wrong – Lennon did attend a grammar school although he was a tearaway.
 He was describing the difference between John and Paul, as a million people have.
 Relating it to schools is a good example of someone drafting in Sociology and getting it wrong.

 Editors see poems, not biographies.
 But suppose you can detect class origins in verbal patterns, in preoccupations, in the cost of the objects described in the poems, etc. etc. I really don’t want to start analysing poems in these terms.
 If someone feels that they are disliked by someone else because they are working class, they may be right.
-Also, from the audience side, people may want poets with a specific social identity in order to dramatise internal conflicts, longings and humiliations of biographical significance to them.
+Also, from the audience side, people may want poets with a specific social identity in order to reflect them, to dramatise internal conflicts, longings and humiliations of biographical significance to them.

 You rarely see people explaining that they were turned down because they took 20 lines to say what they could have said in 4, because they delivered emotions in preset packages rather than appearing genuine and sincere, because they sounded too much like other people, because they were predictable, etc. It is much more acceptable to return aesthetic preferences to the level of sociological prejudice.
 But surely poems can be good or bad?

 I think this approach is able to make my subject disappear altogether.
 So you have McCartney being suave, friendly, and manipulative and he is seen as typically middle class, you have Lennon being sarcastic and disaffected and this is seen as the expected thing for someone who attended a secondary modern.
-The sociological approach makes personality disappear altogether… I want to describe poems as expression of personality, as the product of momentary states of mind, and finally as the expression of freedom.
-But sociology wipes that out by saying that being suave, or else being disaffected, are inevitable behaviour patterns expressing what niche someone belongs in.
+The sociological approach makes personality disappear altogether… I want to describe poems as expressions of personality, as the product of momentary states of mind, and finally as the expression of freedom.
+But sociology wipes that out by saying that being suave, or else being disaffected, are imposed behaviour patterns expressing what niche someone belongs in.
 So I can’t really deal with sociology.
 I am not listing what kind of school all my chosen poets attended.
 I am pretty interested in the way they write, though.

 I am intrigued by the idea that any male pupil of a secondary modern school (or a technical school, the third model, the one which never took off) is bound to be disaffected.
 This is quite a deep observation.
-But poets are very proud of their disaffection; they don’t see it as a predictable response to being in a niche from which most of society is invisible and you are invisible to most people.
-They want you to be surprised by it and they want it to be temporary, as someone comes along and solves their problems.
+But poets are very proud of their disaffection; they don’t see it as a predictable response to being in a niche, from which most of society is invisible and you are invisible to most people.
+They want you to be surprised by it, and they want it to be temporary, as someone comes along and solves their problems.

 I looked up the secondary technical school on Wiki and read “For various reasons few were built, and their main interest is on a theoretical level.”
 It never was a fully three-tier system, and then comprehensivisation took over.
 I read another column which says "An interesting place to start is the Norwood report of 1943.
 Commissioned in 1941, famous educationists of the period spent two years considering how secondary education ought to work in England.
 Grammars provided a passage to university, but it was increasingly obvious the country needed to replace the engineers and scientists who had died in the Second World War.
 Buildings and machinery also had to be replenished.
 Hence, a route was needed to get smart people into science."
 This was totally unlike what actually happened.
 It is not a bad idea, though.